About the program

 Buy or donate a soft toy to a sick child in hospital

-Hospital can be scary for children but you can give them a cuddly friend so they never feel alone or afraid during their treatment.
-The Kids’ Cancer Project Bear Program has brought countless cuddles to children in hospital since 2009.
+Hospital can be a scary place for children, but you can give them a cuddly friend so they never feel alone or afraid during treatment.

 When you donate a teddy bear your purchase is fully tax-deductible, you can nominate your preferred hospital (or we'll send it where it's needed most) and proceeds fund vital childhood cancer research.